kunalj101/python_intro_hackathon/chapter3.md

 --- type:NormalExercise lang:python xp:100 skills:1 key:85c5d3a079
 ## Understanding distribution of numerical variables?

-Now that we are familiar with basic data characteristics, let us study distribution of various variables.
-Let us start with numeric variables – namely ApplicantIncome.
+Now that we are familiar with basic data characteristics, let us study distribution of numerical variables.
+Let us start with numeric variable "ApplicantIncome".

 Lets start by plotting the histogram of ApplicantIncome using the following commands: